Zyphra/zcookbook/README.md

 When doing annealing we find it is important to maintain a high 'replay fraction' of tokens from the original pre-training dataset to stabilize training and maintain performance.
 This is done both to extend the annealing phase so that the model has more optimizer steps to digest the annealing data, and to minimize forgetting of the original pre-training data distribution.

 We typically find that a fraction of 50-70% 'replay' tokens from the original pre-training dataset and 50-30% tokens from the annealing datasets is optimal.
-Within this range there we find that the sensitivity to the exact replay fraction is quite low, yet we hold the intuition that replay should scale with the magnitude of the distribution shift between the pre-training and annealing datasets.
+Within this range, we find that the sensitivity to the exact replay fraction is quite low, yet we hold the intuition that replay should scale with the magnitude of the distribution shift between the pre-training and annealing datasets.
+In general, we have found annealing to be fairly robust to hyperparameter choices as long as the initial settings are sensible.

 ### Annealing Summary